Eye Protection

 General Markings

-W (followed by a shade number) = suitable for certain welding applications
+- W (followed by a shade number): Suitable for welding applications

-V (followed by a scale number) = infrared radiations protector
+- V (followed by a scale number): Infrared radiation protector

-For more information on our line of eye protection or any other PPE workwear, contact our customer service team.
+For more information about our line of eye protection or other PPE workwear, please contact our customer service team.